 I dried my hair every day during my first few years in Thailand.
 Now Thailand is extremely hot and drying your hair just adds to the heat — I’m not sure why I didn’t give up drying my hair earlier.

 So to recap, you can’t own a lot when you live in a small space.
 You don’t need to buy furniture if renting in Thailand.
 All the public transportation options in Bangkok mean you don’t need a car.
-And dryers and hair dryers just aren’t necessary.
+And dryers, hair dryers and vacuums just aren’t necessary.

 Wherever you are, what do you live without?
 Let me know in the comments.
 (Oh, and when I counted my dresses, I was horrified to find I had 40.
 Let’s just say I don’t have 40 anymore.)